postmodern/ruby-install/CONTRIBUTING.md

 * Excessive version or environment checks.
 This is the job of a `./configure` script.
 * Excessive OS specific workarounds.
-We should strive to fix any Ruby build issues or OS environment issues.
+We should strive to fix any Ruby build issues or OS environment issues at their source.
 * Building Rubies from HEAD.
 This is risky and may result in a buggy/broken version of Ruby.
 The user should build development versions of Ruby by hand and report any bugs to upstream.